 They may differ from the information contained in this leaflet.

-If you do not understand the instructions on the pack or bottle, ask your doctor or pharmacist for help.
+If you do not understand the instructions on the pack or bottle, ask your doctor or

 How much to take